StackingNet: Collective Inference Across Independent AI Foundation Models: Results and Discussion

 StackingNet detects these compromised models through ranking their learned weight.
 As shown in Figure~\ref{fig:rankprune}B, the framework assigns substantially lower weights to corrupted models after training, thereby enabling identification of the base model with the lowest weight as highly compromised.
 In Figure~\ref{fig:rankprune}D-E, when half of the models in the ensemble are inspected, the detection rate almost converges to one on all datasets.
 These findings demonstrate that StackingNet can identify and isolate compromised contributors even when adversary is injected into the combination.

 StackingNet also enables pruning, in which unreliable base model with the lowest weight is removed to improve ensemble robustness.
 Figure~\ref{fig:rankprune}F shows the results of iteratively removing the lowest-performing model and retraining StackingNet across eight datasets.
 Pruning half of the weaker models led to either improved or unchanged performance in nearly all cases.
-The only exception was the LSAT dataset, where the absolute performance of all base models was low as indicated in Figure~\ref{fig:rankprune}A. Additional results for pruning when there were compromised base models are shown in Supporting Information Figure~\ref{fig:attackprune-supp}.
+The only exception was the LSAT dataset, where the absolute performance of all base models was low.
+Supporting Information Figure~\ref{fig:attackprune-supp} provides additional pruning results when base models are compromised.
 These results confirm that StackingNet supports effective model pruning and maintains stable ensemble performance even under potential adversarial interference.
 Notably, this pruning capability also delivers practical utility when the number of base models is large: by eliminating redundant or low-contribution models, it directly reduces the query costs associated with ensemble inference while maintaining ensemble performance.